Best practices and top trends for serverless at scale

 • Securing the software supply chain.
 Third-party dependencies form an attack vector for serverless applications.
 Securing the software supply chain is even more significant.

 • Durable execution.
 Serverless developers are looking for ways to ensure code runs to completion.
-This becomes vital as businesses move critical business processes to serverless.
+This becomes vital as businesses move critical business processes to serverless environments.

-I predict the interest in serverless architectures will continue to increase and large enterprises will continue to realize the benefits of lower Total Cost of Ownership (TCO), allowing developers to focus on delivering value and delighting customers.
+I predict that the interest in serverless architectures will continue to grow, and large enterprises will continue to realize the benefits of lower total cost of ownership (TCO), allowing developers to focus on delivering value and delighting customers.

 If you are interested in more of our learnings, check out my team’s serverless blogs.
 Feel free to borrow from these best practices if you and your team are also seeking to leverage the potential of serverless computing within a massive-scale environment.

-We’re all in on the cloud, serverless and open source, driven by our mission to change banking for good.
+New to tech at Capital One?
+We’re all in on the cloud, serverless and open source.

 Brian McNamara, Distinguished Engineer